phayes/sidefuzz/README.md

 ## Known Issues

 The fuzzer tends to produce false-positives with `opt-level = 3`.
-I have yet to determine if this is due to a problem in the fuzzer, or if rust is acutally unable to produce good constant-time code when `opt-level = 3` is set.
+I have yet to determine if this is due to a problem in the fuzzer, or if rust is acutally unable to produce good constant-time code with `opt-level = 3`.
 In order to avoid this, add the following to your Cargo.toml in your target project:

 ```toml
 [profile.release]